 UI tests protect you from accidental regressions.
 But, before you ship, you’ll want to invite developers, designers, and PMs to review the UI to make sure it’s correct.

-UI Review pinpoints the exact visual changes introduced by a PR.
+UI Review creates a changeset of the exact visual changes introduced by a PR.
 You assign reviewers who can comment and request tweaks on changes that aren’t quite right.
-Think of it like a code review for your UI.
+Think of it like a code review, but for your UI.

 Enable UI Review for your project on the manage screen.
 Then go to the PRs/MRs tab in the web app sidebar.
 You’ll be prompted to install the GitHub app or webhooks for GitLab/Bitbucket.

 Note: You must setup CI so that Chromatic is able to run builds for each commit on the PR branch.